plugbee/dslforge/README.md

 ## Usage

-Two use cases are documented on the official websie:
+Two use cases are documented on the official website:
 - [Generate Web Editor from ANTLR](http://dslforge.org/getting-started-generate-ace-editor/)
 - [Generate Web Editor from Xtext](http://dslforge.org/getting-started-generate-xtext-rap-editor/)